ulamaca/kuanlee.github.io/_pages/about.md

 ---
 Hello, I'm Kuan.
 This website marks the beginning of my journey into research, serving as my inaugural research website.
 I aspire to realize my dream of becoming an academic scholar someday through this platform.

 As a passionate Machine Learning Engineer, my driving force lies in leveraging AI technology to elevate the realms of life sciences and therapeutics.
-I am dedicated to applying cutting-edge machine learning techniques to engineer solutions that transcend conventional boundaries, aiming to revolutionize and enhance the impact of technology in these critical fields
+I am dedicated to applying cutting-edge machine learning techniques to engineer solutions that transcend conventional boundaries, aiming to revolutionize and enhance the impact of technology in these critical fields.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.